yseulthb/yseulthb.github.io/_pages/projects.md

 <details>
 <summary><h3>Role of the dark plumage in Rifle birds 🪶</h3></summary>

-Using avian vision modelling, we are investigating the sensory function of exceptionally black plumage in the displays of a bird of paradise—Victoria's riflebird—based on images of courting males collected in the field. <br>
+Using avian vision modelling, we are investigating the sensory function of exceptionally black plumage in the displays of a bird of paradise, the Victoria's riflebird (<i>Ptiloris victoriae</i>), based on images of courting males collected in the field. <br>
 We are comparing the visual properties of the adult and immature birds' displays to investigate their detectability.
 I will present our results at the conference of the <a href="https://isbe2026.com/" target="_blank">International Society for Behavioural Ecology</a> this July in Turin, Italy.
 And a paper should follow soon.
 Exciting times! <br><br>